github-copilot-resources/copilot-metrics-viewer/DEPLOYMENT.md

 - Permissions for creating role assignments.
 - Azure CLI (az), Azure Developer CLI  (azd) and Docker installed locally.

+> [!IMPORTANT]
-**Estimated cost** for running this in Azure is about $10 per month, Container Apps have the first 2 million requests each month free and Container Registry costs about $5.
+> **Estimated cost** for running this in Azure is about $10 per month, Container Apps have the first 2 million requests each month free and Container Registry costs about $5.

 The deployment creates: